270aldo/ngx.agents/memory-bank/progress.md

 ### New Capabilities Development

-🔄 **Multimodal Processing (70% Remaining)**
+✅ **Multimodal Processing (Vision Implementation Complete)**
-- Image analysis for exercise recognition
+- ✅ Image analysis capabilities implemented across all agents
+- ✅ Integration with Vertex AI Vision and Multimodal APIs
+- ✅ Vision capabilities integrated with all specialized agents
-- Voice processing for commands and feedback
+- 🔄 Voice processing for commands and feedback (planned)
-- Document analysis for structured information extraction
+- 🔄 Document analysis for structured information extraction (planned)
-- Integration with specialized agents
-- Performance optimization for real-time use
+- 🔄 Performance optimization for real-time use (planned)

 🔄 **Embeddings Manager (75% Remaining)**
 - Complete implementation of embedding generation and storage